 Dr. Timothy Jordan is a skilled, respected, and certified veterinary orthopedic surgeon, providing a wide variety of advanced procedures for patients at Randall Veterinary Hospital as well as those referred from other veterinary facilities.
 He has performed over 3000 orthopedic surgeries in his career, and we are proud to now be a resource for these services in the community.

 Those procedures include the various options for repair of the cranial cruciate ligament, or CCL.

-To treat this condition, we recommend a procedure called a tibial plateau leveling osteotomy or TPLO for dogs weighing more than twenty pounds.
+To treat conditions such as ruptured CCLs, we recommend a procedure called a tibial plateau leveling osteotomy or TPLO for dogs weighing more than twenty pounds.
 For smaller dogs and cats, we repair the torn CCL using a technique called extracapsular repair or lateral suture.

 Dr. Jordan has extensive experience in both procedures and will consult with you about the preferred method for your pet.
 The best surgical option for your dog will generally depend on the size and age of your dog.

 A torn CCL results in painful instability of the knee joint.
 The Tibial Plateau Leveling Osteotomy (TPLO) method of treating a torn CCL alters the geometry of the knee joint to make the joint stable.
 It involves making a cut in the tibia or shin bone and plating the bone in place.
 Once the bone is healed, the repair is permanent.
 Most dogs return to weight-bearing on the affected leg soon after surgery, but their activity needs to be partially restricted for six to eight weeks while the bone heals in place.
 It is a highly effective procedure and is the preferred procedure for most dogs weighing over twenty pounds.